linsyking/vscode-joj-tools/README.md

 - Submit homework
 - View submission details

+## Installation

+Install it through VS Code Extension Market.

+You also need to install Python3 beforehand if you haven't.

 ## Known Bugs

 Please first make sure your `joj-submittor` and `ji-auth` is the latest version.

 Otherwise, please first uninstall them first then run the extension.
 The extension will install the latest version for you.

+Uninstallion command:

 ```bash
 pip3 uninstall ji-auth joj-submitter
 ```

+If the extension tells you that `Failed to run pip3 install XXX`, you can run the command in your terminal and see what's going on.
+The goal is to install those two python packages.

 ## Acknowledgement